ansys/pyaedt/doc/source/Resources/Contributing.rst

 Contributing
 ============

-We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyAedt code repository.
-It is important to note that while the PyAedt software package is maintained by Ansys and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software a useful tool for all users.
-As such, we welcome and encourage any questions or submissions to this repository.
+We welcome all code contributions and hope that this guide facilitate an understanding of the PyAEDT code repository.
+It is important to note that while the PyAEDT software package is maintained by Ansys and all submissions are reviewed thoroughly before merging, our goal is to foster a community that can support user questions and develop new features to make PyAEDT a powerful tool for all users.
+As such, we welcome and encourage the submittal of questions and code to this repository.

 Cloning the Source Repository
 --------------------------------
-You can clone the source repository from PyAedt GitHub and install the latest version in development mode by running:
+You can clone the source repository from PyAEDT GitHub and install the latest version in development mode by running:

 .. code::